New Beginnings — A World Storytelling Day Concert

-The Baden Storytellers’ Guild is dedicated to nurturing and sustaining the development of emerging and established storytellers.
+The Baden Storytellers’ Guild in Waterloo is dedicated to nurturing and sustaining the development of emerging and established storytellers.
 The Guild seeks to promote excellence in our art, deepen our understanding of Story, and develop in the general public an awareness of and appreciation for storytelling, both in daily life and as a performance art.

 The Guild seeks to promote, support and contribute to the growth of storytellers and to ensure the continuing development of the art of storytelling as an integral aspect of Canadian culture.

-- World Storytelling Day Concert 2020: Voyages.
+- World Storytelling Day Concert in March.

 Bad Weather Days for Stories Aloud